-- 1. Shut down the remaining node of the everRun MX system. - Follow the instructions in "Installing Software on the Second PM" on page 51 to install the everRun 7.x software on the remaining node.
+- 1. Shut down the remaining node of the everRun MX system. - 2.
+Follow the instructions in to install the everRun 7.x software on the remaining node.
 Power on the node, update the necessary settings in the firmware (BIOS or UEFI) setup utility, and boot the node from the everRun 7.x DVD to run the installation program.